Sofie-Bak/Decozara/README.md

-One of my early website assignments in my first year of school - Edited all the images with image processing, changing colors and making sure it all fit together, made the logo using Adobe Illustrator and Photoshop :)
+**One of my early website assignments from my first year of school.
+**I edited all the images with color adjustments and processing to make sure the visuals felt cohesive.
+The logo is designed by me using Adobe Illustrator.
+This was also one of the very first projects where we implemented sliders, burger menus, and responsive design, so it really marked a turning point where things started to click and come together.